Nils Edén: In the Riksdag

-In 1908, Edén was elected a member of the Second Chamber of the Swedish parliament.
+In 1908, Edén was elected a member of Andra kammaren (the second chamber) of the Swedish parliament.
 He became a member of the parliamentary constitution committee in 1911.
 In 1912, when the liberal Karl Staaff became prime minister, Edén was made chairman of the liberal group in the Second chamber.
 After Staaff's death in 1915, Edén emerged as the leader of the liberals.
 He belonged to the liberal right wing which stood close to the right on defense issues and did not share the view of the many liberals from the temperance and free church movements, whose main representative was Carl Gustaf Ekman.

-Prime Minister
+Prime minister

 Edén led the Liberals to heavy gains in the election of 1917.
 Between them, the Liberals and Social Democrats held a clear majority in the Second Chamber.
 Nonetheless, King Gustaf V invited the liberal-conservative Johan Widén to form a government.
 However, the conservatives were unable to line up enough support to form a government.
 It was now clear that a king could no longer appoint a government dependent solely on him, nor could he keep it in office against the will of the Riksdag.
 With no choice but to appoint a Liberal as prime minister, Gustaf invited Edén to form a government.
 He formed a coalition with the Social Democrats, led by Hjalmar Branting who became minister for finance.

 The Edén government promptly arrogated most of the king's executive powers to itself.
 While the Instrument of Government stated that "the King alone shall govern the realm," it was now understood that Gustaf was required to exercise his powers through the ministers and act on their advice.
 In turn, the ministers were now both politically and legally responsible to the Riksdag.
 This marked the definitive establishment of parliamentary government in Sweden, though it would not be formally codified until 1974.

 The Edén government finally managed to get a parliamentary majority for universal suffrage.
 The fear of a revolutionary development in Sweden, under the impression of the events in Russia, post-World War I Germany and elsewhere, created a pressure for further democratization and through a first voting in the parliament, universal suffrage was introduced in 1921.

 The Edén cabinet resigned in 1920, after the issue of joining the League of Nations had been resolved.

 County Governor

 Edén was appointed Governor of Stockholm County which he remained until 1938, but continued as a member of the parliament.
 His objections against the prohibitionist policies of the majority of the party caused him and about a third of the members of liberal group in the parliament to leave the party and create a new party in 1923.

+Edén died on 16 June 1945.